wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 6.1.0 =
+  * New dashboard and site header
- = Version 6.0.0 =
+  * Poll was translated to the following languages - Swedish, Turkish, Chinese, Japanese, Korean = Version 6.0.0 =
   * Added the option to login to Opinion Stage with a email/user-name and password combination = Version 5.9.0 =